boothtm/nasa_avionics_data_ml/README.md

 # NASA_avionics_data_ML

 ## FYI:
-- The python and notebooks in this project were used as for research towards writing a paper ("A Gradient Descent Multi-Algorithm Grid Search Optimization of Deep Learning for Sensor Fusion") and are not stellar examples of proper software development.
+- The python and notebooks in this project were used as for research towards writing a paper ("A Gradient Descent Multi-Algorithm Grid Search Optimization of Deep Learning for Sensor Fusion") and are not stellar examples of proper software development, but they worked for me.
   - Link to paper: https://par.nsf.gov/servlets/purl/10448779
 - There may also be some files missing since i couldn't upload my entire 18GB folder that I used to perform this research.